dfranssen/dfp-websockets-test/README.md

  - open chrome browser at http://127.0.0.1.xip.io and proceed (ignore self signed certificate warning) (Safari will not allow self-signed certificates, use letsencrypt instead)
  - click on 'Chat as...' in top menu.
 Open a subsequent browser session and click on 'Chat as...' (or change the browser url if your name doesn't fit :smiley: )
- - Note the different *[Routed by host xxx]* for the different messages
+ - Note the different *[Routed by host xxx]* for the different users
  - keep on chatting :wink: